 It’s easy to live in a bubble created by media, and the veneer of affluence that separates us from the rest of the world.
-Take your kids on mission trips to Central America, poverty-stricken Appalachia, storm-ravaged Mississippi or right at home in your community.
-Remember what your English teacher said about writing?
-Show, don’t tell.
+Take your kids on mission trips to Central America, poverty-stricken Appalachia, a storm-ravaged area or right at home in your community.
+Showing is more powerful than telling.

 Kids learn from us 24-7—we don’t get to choose that.
 So let’s make sure they live with parents who are grateful for what they have, express it frequently, and back that up in the way they live.